Why we refuse access – Fact sheet 46

 - prejudice the investigation of a breach of the law, or the enforcement or proper administration of the law – 33(1)(e)(i);

-- disclose the existence or identity of a confidential source of information, including a person providing confidential information to the National Crime Authority or the Australian Federal Police or a witness under the Witness Protection Act 1994 – 33(1)(e)(ii) and 33(1A);
+- disclose the existence or identity of a confidential source of information, including a person providing confidential information to the Australian Crime Commission, the Australian Federal Police or the Integrity Commissioner or an ACLEI staff member (within the meaning of the Law Enforcement Integrity Commissioner Act 2006) or a witness under the Witness Protection Act 1994 – 33(1)(e)(ii) and 33(1A);

 - endanger the life or physical safety of any person – 33(1)(e)(iii);